Japanese Passive Form れる・られる: How to Say “be ~ed” and “be done by” with Natural Examples

 1. What is the Japanese passive?

-The passive highlights the receiver of an action rather than the doer.
 In everyday Japanese it’s especially common when you talk about being affected by someone else’s action (often an unwanted result), but it is also used for neutral facts and even good news.

 2. Conjugation: how to make れる・られる